Logo Voyage

 Monument "Europe-Asia"

-• 19 Europe & Asia border monument (near Yekaterinburg, Russia).
+• 19 Europe and Asia border monument (near Yekaterinburg, Russia).
 The border between Europe and Asia is commonly drawn through the Ural Mountains.
 Monument on the border of Europe and Asia in Pervouralsk (Q6022925) on Wikidata

 These we have lost: the DDR – West Berlin border so long as you had a western passport and money in your pocket.
 Checkpoint Charlie is the best known but even more curious was Checkpoint Friedrichstrasse, with metro platforms and trains for both east and west city networks separated by five lethal metres of track.